karmaniverous/smoz/.stan/system/stan.todo.md

 - Docs (SMOZ)
   - Cross-link to DynamoDB plugin docs for Local orchestration (config-first vs embedded fallback) if/when published

+- Template extraction (later)
+  - Defer `templates/dynamodb` until the /app fixture is feature-complete.
+  - Keep DynamoDB examples and parity work in /app until then.

 ## Completed